Clustering multivariate functional data using unsupervised binary trees: Model and methodology

 Let $J\geq 1$ and assume that $\lambda_{1}> \lambda_{2}\ldots>\lambda_{J}> \lambda_{J+1}$, which in particular, implies that the first $J$ eigenvalues are nonzero.
 By an easy extension of \cite[Theorem 3.2]{horvath_inference_2012}, we can deduce that, up to a sign, the elements of the MFPCA basis are characterized by the following property~:

-The following lemma shows that the MFPCA basis is the one which will induce the most accurate truncation for a given $J$.
+The MFPCA basis is the one which will induce the most accurate truncation for a given $J$ (see the Lemma \ref{lemma:best_basis} for a proof).
 Therefore, among the workable bases one could use in practice, the MFPCA basis is likely to be a privileged one.